 The next few months, I tried to forget about radio.
 I was occupied with church, school, and of course, helping out on the farm.
 I was also praying about my future and trying out for the JV basketball team at Hatley.
 Although enthusiastic and six-feet-tall, I barely made second string.
 The coach said I was over-anxious on the court, and frequently I jumped into the free-throw lane too soon, always causing a penalty.

 Then one night on our home court, I was warming the bench in a close game.
 Coach Tubb yelled to his assistant, “Give me some muscle.”
 After pointing to my chest, I sprinted onto the court; me Number 18 in Blue and Gold representing the Hatley Tigers in a contested game of basketball.
-In the ten minutes or so I was on the court, I surprised everyone (myself included) laying in six points, in a game we won against rival Greenwood Springs.
+In the ten minutes or so I was on the court, I surprised everyone (myself included) laying in six points, in the game we won against rival Greenwood Springs.
 I wondered to myself if I did that . . . what else was possible?

 I volunteered at school for anything that would get me out of class and tend to make me more popular, or anything remotely related to broadcasting.
 I set up the PA system for football, basketball, and did some announcing of the games; anything that would get me some exposure.
 Once I played the national anthem (on a turntable) at the wrong speed before a home football game.
 Screw-ups like that certainly got me exposure, just not the way I wanted.

 As a member of the 4-H Club and Future Farmers of America, I did well in oratory competition and was in a few plays.
 In the first eight years of school, I had made excellent grades, now they were just average.
 School was now about number five on my list of priorities after radio (really long shot), Girls (no shot at all), basketball (long shot), and church (lay-up).
 Instead of taking notes in History class, I would doodle and scribble in various and elaborate ways in my notebook: W-A-M-Y.